$n$-permutability and linear Datalog implies symmetric Datalog: Conclusions

 However, once somebody obtains a characterization of linear Datalog, our result immediately gives a characterization of symmetric Datalog.
 To see how that could come about, let us reexamine some conjectures about the CSPs solvable by fragments of Datalog~\cite{larose-tesson-hardness-csp} that would give us a characterization of symmetric Datalog:

-\begin{conjecture}[B. Larose, P. Tesson] Let $\A$ be a finite relational structure such that the algebra of polymorphisms of $\A$ generates a congruence semidistributive variety.
-Then there is a linear Datalog program that decides $\CSP(\A)$. \end{conjecture}
+\begin{conj}[B. Larose, P. Tesson] Let $\A$ be a finite relational structure such that the algebra of polymorphisms of $\A$ generates a variety that only admits the lattice and/or Boolean tame congruence theory types (equivalently, the variety is congruence semidistributive).
+Then there is a linear Datalog program that decides $\CSP(\A)$. \end{conj}

 An alternative way to settle the complexity of CSPs solvable by symmetric Datalog would be to replace ``linear Datalog'' in Theorem~\ref{thmSymDatalog} by just ``Datalog''.
 In particular, if the following were true, we would get a characterization of symmetric Datalog, too: